-SCEMD: Health and safety important in clean up after flooding - South Carolina Radio Network
+SCEMD: Health and safety important in post-flooding cleanup - South Carolina Radio Network

 - Remove mildew with household mildew cleaner or washing soda or trisodium phosphate (five tablespoons per gallon of water) or 1/4 cup (two ounces) of laundry bleach in one gallon of water.

-The non-profit group Crisis Clean-up can assist residents with cleaning up their properties following Hurricane Florence and the ensuing flood.
-Residents should call 843-212-0552 to register and be connected to local volunteers.
+The nonprofit group Crisis Clean-up can help residents with cleaning up their properties following Hurricane Florence and the ensuing flood.
+Storm victims can call (843) 212-0552 to register and be connected to local volunteers.